-Call the Expat Specialists
+Engage the Expat Mortgage Specialists

-As leading Australian expat mortgage brokers, we are committed to finding you the best home loan possible.
+As the leading Australian expat mortgage brokers, we are committed to finding you the best home loan possible.
 We use all the latest analytics to advise you on the best property investment strategy.

 Yes, you can buy a property in Australia if you don’t live there.
 All non-residents will need approval from the Foreign Investment Review Board (FIRB) before buying a property in Australia.
 This usually takes 30 days and is a simple process.